Go0denough/Ulithak/README.md

 - Pretends to be a vulnerable SSH/Telnet box.
 - Records every command, keystroke, and upload.
 - Suricata checks all traffic and flags anything suspicious.
-- Can send alerts to Telegram (handy if I’m away from the lab).
+- Can send alerts to Discord (handy if I’m away from the lab).
 - Runs on a bridged network so it looks like a “real” target.

 ---